BrentOeyen-CA/Download_Macro_Data/README.md

-# Download_Macro_Data
+# Macro econmic time series
-Codes used to download macro economic data and plot macro economic time series
+Use the Eurostat and the ECB macro economic data to calculate and plot macro econonmic time series.